Loading

 Fewer Accidents

-These problems exist in nearly every Indian factory, refinery, and construction site:
+These problems exist in every Indian factory, refinery, and construction site.

 Safety training is a checkbox, not a skill builder